BBC Two Scotland: History

+At the end of June 1965, in response to a question in the House of Commons, the Assistant Postmaster General, Joseph Slater, announced that the first BBC2 UHF station in Scotland was expected to open at Black Hill that December, with a second station at Durris serving the north-east towards the end of the following year, or soon after.
+Further stations were planned to extend BBC2 to the rest of Scotland, but it was too early to determine when they were likely to open.

+However, bad weather delayed the project and the completion date was put back to the Spring of 1966.

+The BBC2 transmitter at Blackhill finally went into full service on 9 July 1966, broadcasting to a potential audience of 2.3 million.
+The programme schedule that evening began at 7pm with the channel's controller, David Attenborough, introducing BBC-2 to Scotland, followed by Pick of the Month, in which Denis Tuohy and Joan Bakewell choose and introduced highlights from some of the programmes seen on BBC2 during June.
+It was followed by the first half of a dramatisation of Walter Scott's The Heart of Midlothian at 8pm, recorded in the BBC's Queen Margaret Drive studios in Glasgow.
+At 10:05pm, The Sport Scene with David Vine, included highlights of the final day of golf's Open Championship at Muirfield, East Lothian.

+Attenborough said at a news conference at the time of launching the service to Scotland that with Scotland a higher percentage of university students than England, there was an unlikely chance that the channel was deemed to be too highbrow.

 Prior to digital switchover, 'BBC Two Scotland' and 'BBC Two Scotland (Digital)' were listed as separate channels by some guides, but were effectively the same channel, broadcasting identical feeds as part of the transition to digital television.

 On 24 February 2019, the BBC launched the BBC Scotland channel, a new autonomous service that broadcasts a nightly lineup of Scottish programming.
 In preparation for its launch, BBC Two Scotland was discontinued and replaced by the national version beginning 18 February.
 BBC Scotland officially broadcasts from 19:00 to 00:00 nightly, but simulcasts BBC Two daily from 12:00 to 19:00, and may opt out for sport and political broadcasts of regional interest during this period.
 BBC Two Scotland remained on the Sky EPG on channel 970 until 28 February 2019.
 From 18 to 27 February 2019, BBC Two Scotland simulcasted BBC Two (England region).